Call for Training Projects for 2024 and Educational Leave (CPP)

 Affiliation: School of Education

-Summary: Starting from the identification and use of generative AI in the personal practices of students and their teachers, from middle school to university, whether or not related to school activities, we wish to inform the design of resources, devices and teaching activities that utilize generative AI for the reception and production of various types of writing, from middle school to university, and lead to literary and literacy learning (understanding and appropriating genres, planning stages, writing, revising and rewriting a text, etc.); and this, with the aim of promoting a reasoned and ethical use of these AIs in the training of students, future primary and secondary school teachers.
+Abstract: Based on the identification of the uses of generative AI derived from the personal practices of students and their teachers—from middle school through college—whether or not related to academic activities, we aim to inform the design of teaching resources, systems, and activities that utilize generative AI for the reception and production of various written texts, from middle school through university, and to foster literary and literacy learning (understanding and mastering genres, the stages of planning, drafting, revising, and rewriting a text, etc.); with the aim of promoting a reasoned and ethical use of these AIs in the training of students who will become elementary and secondary school teachers.

-Abstract: Proof Assistants are software programs that aid in the design and formal verification of proofs in computer science and mathematics.
-Their relevance to higher education is often highlighted, and experiments in this area are developing in various countries.
-This project aims to explore the potential of these digital tools in first-year undergraduate mathematics courses to promote the learning of proof, known to be a central difficulty for students at this level, as well as in initial teacher training for mathematics teachers (first year of the Master's program in Secondary Education) to strengthen their skills.
+Abstract: Proof Assistants are software tools designed to aid in the construction and formal verification of proofs in computer science and mathematics.
+Their value for higher education is often highlighted, and initiatives in this area are being developed in various countries.
+This project aims to explore the potential of these digital tools in first-year mathematics education to facilitate the learning of proofs—a subject known to be a major challenge for students at this level—as well as in the initial training of mathematics teachers (Master’s in Mathematics Education for Secondary School) to strengthen their skills.

 CHIMAES-L1 (Chemistry Self-Assessment and Support – L1) – Part 3: